frippz/frippz.se/_posts/2015-09-06-using-homebrew-zsh-instead-of-the-os-x-system-default.markdown

 $ chsh -s /usr/local/bin/zsh
 {% endhighlight %}

-Now open a new terminal, and we’re done!
+Now open up a new terminal, and we’re done!
 Welcome to the bleeding edge of ZSH!